KansasCityWomeninTechnology/cocktails-worksheets/docs/css/01-setup/README.md

 1. Navigate to [**GitHub**](https://github.com/login) and log in with your GitHub account.

 If you didn't have a chance to create a GitHub account before the session, this page will let you set one up.
-Feel free to ask a mentor for help if ou need it!
+Feel free to ask a mentor for help if you need it!

     ![](./images/github_login.png ":class=image-border")